johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 One Burkinabé theological educator —
 :	examining a prototype Maize Plant Discipleship booklet, stated:

 >	*You are touching something that is not already existing.
 If we talk about evangelism, it may well be a new way of approaching evangelism, but we already have many methods of evangelism.
-But (a series of books on) discipleship is something that is really an innovative thing.*
+But (a series of books focusing on) discipleship is ... really an innovative thing.*

 <!--\end {pause}-->